ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup.md

 ```
 :::

-##### Tweaking Bridgechain Options (Advanced)
+##### Tweaking BridgeChain Options (Advanced)
 Open up `~/ark-deployer/vagrant/config.json` and you will see all the possible options that you can change.
-These are all used when deploying the bridgechain on Vagrant and can be customised.
+These are all used when deploying the BridgeChain on Vagrant and can be customised.
 Refer to the [node options](https://github.com/ArkEcosystem/ark-deployer#optional-parameters) and [explorer options](https://github.com/ArkEcosystem/ark-deployer#optional-parameters-1) before continuing to get an idea of what each do.
 Once you are happy with your settings, go ahead and start the Vagrant environment as above.

 ## Ark’s Next Steps